3DGI/tyler/README.md

 If the `.gpkg` is not provided then create the `feature_set` as explained below.
 Else the `.gpkg` is the `feature_set`, and the `extent` (BBOX of all features) is computed from the `.gpkg`.
+<-- There is one table/layer in the `.gpkg` that contains the `feature_tuple`s (see below).
+We don't really need to do any spatial operations directly in the `.gpkg`, thus we can use any SQLite library to read the records from the table.
+Eg. [sqlite3 in Python](https://docs.python.org/3.8/library/sqlite3.html), maybe [SQLiteCpp](https://srombauts.github.io/SQLiteCpp/), or the [native C SQLite library](https://www.sqlite.org/c3ref/intro.html), [sqlite in Rust](https://crates.io/crates/sqlite).

 ---